metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Deprecated: no longer in use.
-- `progress_deadline_seconds` (Number) The maximum time in seconds for the deployment to make progress before itis considered to be failed.
+- `progress_deadline_seconds` (Number) The maximum time in seconds for the deployment to make progress before it is considered to be failed.
 It defaults to '60s'.
-- `rolling_update_max_surge` (String) The maximum number of pods that can be scheduled above the desired number ofpods.Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).This can not be 0 if MaxUnavailable is 0.Absolute number is calculated from percentage by rounding up.Defaults to '25%'.
+- `rolling_update_max_surge` (String) The maximum number of pods that can be scheduled above the desired number of pods.
+Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).
+This can not be 0 if MaxUnavailable is 0.
+Absolute number is calculated from percentage by rounding up.
+Defaults to '25%'.
-- `rolling_update_max_unavailable` (String) The maximum number of pods that can be unavailable during the update.Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).Absolute number is calculated from percentage by rounding down.This can not be 0 if MaxSurge is 0.Defaults to '25%'.
+- `rolling_update_max_unavailable` (String) The maximum number of pods that can be unavailable during the update.
+Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).
+Absolute number is calculated from percentage by rounding down.
+This can not be 0 if MaxSurge is 0.
+Defaults to '25%'.
 - `strategy` (String) The deployment strategy to use to replace existing pods with new ones.